...isn’t so perfect after all. Those who lead well are gifted, yet broken.

 However, God’s reminder from thousands of years ago is a timely one for today’s leaders as well: “This is what the LORD says – I am the first and I am the last; apart from me there is no God” (Isaiah 44:7), and “Do not put your trust in princes, in mortal men, who cannot save.
 When their spirit departs, they return to the ground; on that very day their plans come to nothing” (Psalm 146:3-4).
 In order to lead well, we need to humble ourselves, get off the pedestal we have helped build for ourselves, and make sure we are using our influence for good.

-For more on leading well, read the full article!
+For more on leading well, read our book FIT – Improving the Leadership Health of Yourself and Others!

 Jay Desko is the Executive Director of The Center and serves on the Senior Leadership Team at Calvary Church in Souderton.
 Jay brings experience in the areas of ministry assessment, leadership coaching, decision-making, and strategic questioning.
 Jay’s degrees include a B.S. in Bible, a M.Ed in Instructional Systems Design and a Ph.D. in Organizational Behavior and Leadership.